Also found by this username on Xbox Live, PSN, and Steam.

 Widower.
 Pacific-Northwest native.
 Currently residing in Colorado.

-Began my career as a software engineer, at Netscape Communications, in 1997 and have spent the years since as a senior technical analyst in the industry.
+Began my career as a software engineer, at Netscape Communications, in 1997 and have spent the years since as a senior technical analyst in the industry, joining Sun Microsystems in 2000 through the merger with Netscape.

 I also had a side-project, which I began in 1997 and ceased in 2010.
 This was a niche auction site, which I developed from the ground up.
 I spent most of a decade writing the auction, accounting, and community engines that ran the site.
 My focus was on offering a non-profit, non-commercial market for people to use, in a time when eBay and other large scale sites reigned (and at great expense).
 I eventually decided it was time to close the site, after letting it consume every waking moment of my entire adult life for far too long.
 By its conclusion, it served approximately 100,000 regular members, more than a million auctions, and almost $6,000,000 in transactions.